Mitul-Joby/Discord-Bot-Template/README.md

 A template I made used to make a bunch of discord bots.
 Uses MongoDB for custom prefixes for servers/guilds.

+**For a simple version without custom prefix and MongoDB check simple-template branch.**

 # ABOUT
 Bot can have server/guild only commands, permissions, cooldown, command aliases, etc.